larryhudson/astro-strava-map/README.md

 ## What this project does and how it works

 This project is a web application built with Astro that integrates with the Strava API to visualize your athletic activities.
+The main purpose of this project is to display all of a user's activities on a single map, providing a comprehensive view of their exploration.
+For example, if a user frequently walks around a city, they can see how much of the city they have covered over time.
+This visualization allows users to track their progress and discover new areas to explore.

-It allows users to authenticate with their Strava account, fetch their activity data, and display it on an interactive map using Mapbox GL.
-The application showcases how to work with external APIs, handle authentication flows, and create dynamic visualizations using modern web technologies.
+The application allows users to authenticate with their Strava account, fetch their activity data, and display it on an interactive map using Mapbox GL.
+It showcases how to work with external APIs, handle authentication flows, and create dynamic visualizations using modern web technologies.

 ## Key Features